 Data Protection Officer of Baden-Württemberg recommends Nextcloud Talk

 The Covid-19 crisis is putting a lot of pressure on organizations to enable remote working and collaboration.
 The ease of deploying cloud solutions means this is a route often taken, but it comes with significant data protection risks.
-The Data Protection Officer of the German state Baden-Württemberg recently published an analysis of these challenges and recommends the use of ‘on-premises’ solutions over software-as-a-service solutions.
+The Data Protection Officer of the German state Baden-Württemberg recently published an analysis of these challenges and recommends the use of ‘on premise’ solutions over software-as-a-service solutions.

 The analysis points out that when a choice for a solution is made: